shahdaksh050/RecipeWeb/README.md

 # RecipeWeb

-RecipeWeb is a web app designed to help you find and manage recipes from a range of world cuisines.
-It is built using PHP, HTML, CSS, MySQL, and Bootstrap, with a focus on simplicity and a pleasant user experience.
+RecipeWeb is a web application that makes it easy to browse, search, and manage recipes from a variety of world cuisines.
+Built using PHP, HTML, CSS, MySQL, and Bootstrap, it provides a clean and user-friendly interface — including Google login — for exploring new dishes and managing your own recipe preferences.

 ---

 ## Features

-- **Cuisines:** Browse recipes grouped by cuisine—Indian, Chinese, Italian, Mexican, American, French, and more.
+- **Browse by Cuisine:** Quickly find recipes grouped under Indian, Chinese, Italian, Mexican, American, and French cuisines.
-- **Easy Authentication:** Log in with your own credentials or quickly sign in using your Google account (OAuth integration).
+- **User Authentication:** Secure signup and login system, with the added convenience of Google OAuth.
-- **Detailed Recipes:** Each recipe page provides ingredients, step-by-step instructions, and beautiful images.
+- **Recipe Pages:** Each recipe shows ingredients, preparation steps, and an image.
-- **User Profiles:** Edit your details and set your personal preferences.
+- **User Profile & Preferences:** Edit your profile and set your favorite cuisines.
-- **Mobile-Friendly:** The layout is responsive and works well on all screen sizes, powered by Bootstrap.
+- **Responsive Design:** Looks great on any device, thanks to Bootstrap.

 ---